Recovery: Planning Your Return to Texas Tech

 - A real, honest explanation of the previous situation and changes made to suggest a marked improvement.
 The Academic Success workbookwalks you through identifying roadblocks and hindrances to your academic success and allows you to determine pathways around these to improve your chances of being successful at Texas Tech.
 The components of this Workbook will be the foundation for the conversation with your advisor.

 During your Academic Recovery Plan appointment, your Advisor will gather the information needed to seek approval for your readmission from the Associate Vice Provost.
-You should hear back on a decision within a week or two.
+You should hear back on a decision within a week.
 If you have coursework in progress, you will probably hear that your readmission is conditional, pending your academic performance in those courses.

 Please let us know what questions or concerns you may have.
 We are here to help!